 This, was for long theorized to result in thicker and denser beard growth, but no one knew for sure, and the use of Derma Rollers for beard enhancement was largely based on beliefs and anecdotal evidence.

-Then in 2013, a study was published which suggested that micro-needling could result in significantly thicker hair growth on the scalp, through factors such as stimulating the stem-cell related growth factors and enhanced circulation.
+Then a study was published which suggested that micro-needling could result in significantly thicker hair growth on the scalp, through factors such as stimulating the stem-cell related growth factors and enhanced circulation.

 It was even more potent at activating the follicles than minoxidil, one of the most effective follicle activators there is.